-Every other day I get an email or message from an expecting mum that goes like this: “We are looking for someone to do our maternity shoot and things are very complicated during this lockdown!
-I’m afraid by the time it’s over I wouldn’t have captured these memories”.
-And my heart goes out to each one of you!
+“We are looking for someone to do our maternity shoot and things are very complicated during this lockdown!
+I’m afraid by the time it’s over I wouldn’t have captured these memories”

-But if you’ve waited years for this miracle baby to arrive..
+Many of these women had waited years for their miracle baby to arrive..

-If you’ve always wanted memories of your older child hugging your pregnant belly..
+They wanted memories of their older children hugging their pregnant belly..

-If this is the last time you will carry a baby in your body..
+For some it was the last time they would carry a baby in their body..

-But I’m here to tell you it most definitely is possible to get beautiful, emotive, lifestyle maternity photos even during the coronavirus pandemic.
-While I may not be able to physically come to your home to capture your photos, I can most definitely guide you through a video call on how to take your own photos and professionally edit them for you to make them extra special.
+So I came up with a unique experience for these families who could still get beautiful, emotive, lifestyle maternity photos even during the coronavirus pandemic.
+While I was not able to physically come to their home to capture their photos, I could guide them through a video call on how to take their own photos and professionally edit them to make them extra special.